-Blog Product ManagementWhat Does a Head of Product Do? (vs. Product Manager)
+Blog Product ManagementWhat Does a Head of Product Do?
+Role, Skills & Career Path

-What Does a Head of Product Do? (vs. Product Manager)
+What Does a Head of Product Do?
+Role, Skills & Career Path

-But what does a head of product do?
-And how do their duties compare to those of product managers?
-And is it any different from a chief product officer?
-Let's find out.
+But what does a head of product actually do?
+How do their duties compare to those of product managers, VPs, and chief product officers?
+And what should you look for when hiring one?

 What is a head of product and what do they do?